Allocations

-The planned habitat set aside by a BGS site to meet the offsite BNG requirements of a specific development.
+The size of habitat parcels allocated in the Biodiversity Gain Site to meet the offsite BNG requirements of specific developments.

 API